Now

 May

 - Finished both Cloud Computing & Text Mining courses.
-Both are practical and I pretty like them, although I wish I can spent more times on some topics taught in lectures.
+Both are practical and I really liked them, although I wish I could have spent more time on some topics taught in lectures.

 - Worked on: